-- A Form M-433(I) for individuals and/or Form M-433(B) for businesses or Schedule C filers must be completed.
+- A Form M-433(I) Statement of Financial Condition for individuals and/or Form M-433(B) Statement of Financial Condition for Businesses or Schedule C filers

-- Copies of the three most recent paystubs for the taxpayer and spouse (if applicable)
+- A copy of the most recent paystub for the taxpayer and his or her spouse (if applicable)

-- Letter describing how the liability came to be owed and a written proposal for repayment
+- A letter describing a proposal for repayment

 - Corporate taxpayers must include a Certificate of Corporate Vote authorizing responsible persons to enter into the payment agreement.

 Upon review of the documentation submitted, a Payment Agreement will be recommended.
-Unless a taxpayer establishes a Lien Waiver Agreement, the taxpayer may be subject to a lien.
-The taxpayer will also be subject to refund intercepts and offsets.
+Unless you establish a Lien Waiver Agreement, you may be subject to a lien.
+You will also be subject to refund intercepts and offsets.

 How do I authorize my Payment Agreement?

-Once a Payment Agreement is approved by DOR, the taxpayer or their duly authorized representative (Form M-2848) will be required to log on to MassTaxConnect (MTC) in order to activate the payment agreement.
+Once a Payment Agreement is approved by DOR, you or your duly authorized representative (documented on a completed Form M-2848, Power of Attorney and Declaration of Representative) will be required to log on to MassTaxConnect (MTC) in order to activate the payment agreement.

 What if I default my Payment Agreement?

-If a taxpayer under a Payment Agreement fails to make timely payments or pay the agreed upon installment payment, in full, he or she will receive a default notice.
+If you fail to make timely payments or pay the agreed upon installment payment, in full, you will receive a default notice.

 If the full installment payment is not paid promptly, the Payment Agreement will be cancelled.